U.S. Route 80 in Alabama: Auto trail era

+Rooster Bridge

-Following finalization of the route, the Dixie Overland Highway Association faced a major obstacle; the lack of a highway bridge over the Tombigbee River between Sumter and Marengo counties in Alabama.
+Following finalization of the route, the Dixie Overland Highway Association faced a major obstacle: the lack of a highway bridge over the Tombigbee River between Sumter and Marengo counties in Alabama.
 Demopolis local Frank Derby came up with an idea to raise funding for construction of a bridge.
 A rooster auction would be held in Demopolis, which catered to cockfighting.
 At the time, cockfighting was still a legal hobby and had yet to be outlawed.
 Derby gained support of local public figures in order to host the auction.
 A U.S. Senator from Alabama, working with Derby, convinced President Woodrow Wilson, French Prime Minister Georges Clemenceau, Italian Prime Minister Vittorio Emanuele Orlando and British Prime Minister David Lloyd George to donate roosters.
 General John J. Pershing, Helen Keller, Roscoe Arbuckle and Mary Pickford donated hens and roosters as well.
 Derby had led a similar effort back in 1918 to auction off bulls at the benefit of the American Red Cross in Birmingham.
 The Rooster Auction attracted many visitors and hosted the largest barbecue in Alabama history.
 Despite having raised enough pledges for bridge construction funding, the money actually collected was not enough to build the structure.
 The state of Alabama and the federal government stepped in, funding the construction of the new bridge.
 Construction started in 1922 and the Memorial Bridge was opened on May 15, 1925.
 Locals however took to calling the new structure the Rooster Bridge after the auction.
 Due to state legislation passed in 1959, the highway bridge crossing the Tombigbee River near Demopolis is still called Rooster Bridge.
-By 1921, much of the Dixie Overland Highway had also attained the title of Jefferson Davis Highway, a name which sections of the highway in Alabama and Arizona retain to this day.
-By 1924, the entirety of the Dixie Overland Highway in Alabama had been designated as State Road 26 by the Alabama State Highway Department.